Cefn Cil Sanws

-Cefn Cil Sanws is a hill in the Brecon Beacons National Park within the county borough of Merthyr Tydfil in south Wales.
+Cefn Cil Sanws is a hill in the Brecon Beacons National Park within Merthyr Tydfil County Borough in south Wales.
 The summit at 460m above sea level is crowned by a trig point.
 The steep cliffs of Darren Fawr and Darren Fach defend its western side which drops down into Cwm Taf.
 A major limestone quarry is worked on the southeastern side of the hill.
 An unexpected feature at this altitude is Merthyr Tydfil Golf Course which extends high onto the eastern and southern slopes of the hill.

 Geology

 The hill is composed of a layer cake of rocks of Carboniferous age all tilted moderately to the south.
 The summit is formed from Carboniferous Limestone whilst outcrops of Twrch Sandstone (formerly known as the 'Basal Grit' of the Millstone Grit Series) can be seen to the north and on its steep western flanks.
 There are sections of limestone pavement on the tilted plateau surface and small crags and pavements of gritstone to their south.
 The latter show evidence of glacial striations suggesting that the hill was over-ridden by ice moving southwards from the central Beacons during the ice ages.